primesearch/cofact/README.md

 -z _base_      |--base                | Use a different base for primality testing (the default is 3).

 ## Future feature list
-Some future nice things to consider adding: full Gerbicz error checking, proof generation, and giving everyone a unicorn.
+Some nice things to consider adding in the future: proof generation, and giving everyone a unicorn.